bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 ## Assembly

 The cleaned and trimmed reads are used to assemble contigs using SPAdes or SKESA `[Default: SPAdes]`.
 Contigs that have low compositional complexity are discarded.
+Please see the [contig filtering documentation](../modules/local/filter_contigs_biopython/README.md) for more information.
 Contigs from SPAdes require polishing to create the final genome assembly, which is done by using BWA, Pilon, and Samtools.
 Contigs from SKESA do not require this step.

 > [!IMPORTANT]
 > Outputs generated by SPAdes and SKESA cannot be compared even when using the same FastQ inputs.

 > [!TIP]
-> For a large number of input FastQ files, SKESA will decrease runtime.
+> For many input FastQ files, SKESA may be useful in decreasing runtime.
 For input FastQ files that may be heavily contaminated, SPAdes may help maintain contiguity.

 <details markdown="1">
 <summary><strong>QC Steps</strong></summary>